leodyversemilla07/agri-bantay-presyo/README.md

 [![Next.js](https://img.shields.io/badge/Next.js-16.1.1-black.svg)](https://nextjs.org/)
 [![PostgreSQL](https://img.shields.io/badge/PostgreSQL-16-blue.svg)](https://www.postgresql.org/)

 Agri Bantay Presyo is a modernized agricultural price monitoring system designed to centralize and automate the collection of commodity price data from scattered government PDF reports in the Philippines.
-The platform scrapes data from Department of Agriculture - Agricultural Marketing Assistance Service (DA-AMAS) sources, including weekly averages, daily prevailing prices, and supply indices, then stores it in a structured PostgreSQL database for easy querying and analysis.
+The platform scrapes data from Department of Agriculture - Agricultural Marketing Assistance Service (DA-AMAS) sources and uses **Google Gemini AI** to intelligently parse complex, inconsistent PDF layouts.
+Data is stored in a structured PostgreSQL database for easy querying and analysis.

 Built as a full-stack web application, it features:
-- **Backend**: FastAPI (Python) with automated PDF parsing using pdfplumber, scheduled scraping via Celery + Redis, and RESTful API endpoints
+- **Backend**: FastAPI (Python) with **AI-powered PDF processing**, robust data standardization, and RESTful API endpoints.
-- **Frontend**: Next.js (React) dashboard with interactive price charts, commodity tables, market filters, and a live price ticker
+- **Frontend**: Next.js (React) dashboard with a multi-page interface (Overview, Markets, Analytics), interactive charts, and real-time search.
-- **Data Processing**: Intelligent standardization of commodity names, spatial table extraction from PDFs, and support for multiple report types
+- **Data Processing**: Intelligent mapping of commodity names, automated backfilling of historical data (2018-Present), and conflict resolution for duplicate entries.

 The system provides farmers, consumers, policymakers, and developers with real-time access to agricultural price trends, enabling better decision-making and research through an open API and user-friendly visualization tools.